 • Customization to your particular needs – You and your spouse can consider your unique circumstances and needs when putting together your plan.
 This makes your agreement more likely to suit your individual needs.

-As your Monmouth county family lawyer or mediator, we will work together to create an individualized agreement that accomplishes your support needs in an equitable manner.
+As your Monmouth county spousal support lawyer, we will work together to create an individualized agreement that accomplishes your support needs in an equitable manner.
 Contact the Law Office of Andrew R. Fischer to discuss your alimony case today.
 I’m pleased to offer complimentary consultations to couples and individuals throughout central New Jersey.